Square breathing for anxiety

 How to do square breathing

 - Visualize the four sides of a square in your mind’s eye.
-Or find a square shape in front of you. e.g. the window of the bus.
+Or find a square shape in front of you to look at. e.g. your phone (square’ish), a window, your laptop screen.

 - Inhale as your mind travels along the first side of the square.
 You may want to count slowly up to 5 of 6.
 It can be any number, as long as you are focusing on slowing your breath down.